 Asking for Help versus Doing It All Yourself You are a trained teacher with new ideas and information.
 Situations or concerns may come up that you do not know how to handle.
 Ask others and ask early.
 It is not a sign of incompetence to ask questions.
 Other people have experience in areas that you are not yet acquainted with.
 Asking early may save you a lot of grief and a lot of time.
 Helping Others and Helping Yourself Are you someone who is always there to help others, even if it takes time away from what you want or need to do?
 Helping others is a good thing unless it is to your detriment.
 When this occurs, resentment sets in and eventually leads to problems in relationships.
 If you worry about everyone else's needs, you will not have any time to meet your own.
 Setting Boundaries It is all right to say "no" to too many extracurricular activities or assignments.
 Beginning teachers often think they have to do everything that is asked of them and do it well.
 There are just so many hours in a day and you have just so much energy.
 If it is too much for you, say so.
 It doesn't help anyone for you to be so stretched that you cannot do anything well.
 Maintaining Perspective The first years of teaching are like being on an emotional roller coaster-you move from exhilaration to disillusionment many times.
 Remember that this is normal, so try to maintain a balance-and don't become discouraged.
+Are there any (in) valuable lessons that that you have learned?

-Who are the resource people in your neighbourhood
+Who are the resource people in your neighbourhood - for you and your students!